kworam/ProcScript/README.md

 The Proc call stack is listed under the heading `Proc Call Stack:`.

-Note that the ProcScript call stack starts with `Thread Id: 0 Created ...`.
+Note that the Proc call stack starts with `Thread Id: 0 Created ...`.
 This is not an operating system thread but a *virtual* ProcScript thread.
 When a *root* Proc runs, ProcScript allocates a virtual *thread* to it and uses it to maintain the call stack for the *root* Proc and any of its descendant Procs.